-Price elasticity of demand measures the responsiveness of demand to a change in price and, where the Elasticity of supply measures the responsiveness of supply to a change in price, both of elasticity in demand and supply are computed as the percentage change .
+Price elasticity of demand measures the responsiveness of demand to a change in price, where the Elasticity of supply measures the responsiveness of supply to a change in price.

-Price inelastic - a change in price causes a smaller % change in demand.
+Price inelastic - a change in price causes a smaller %change in demand.
 Price elastic - a change in price causes a bigger % change in demand.
 Elasticity of supply measures the responsiveness of supply to a change in price, Inelastic supply means an increase in price causes a smaller % change in supply.
 It means firms have difficulty increasing supply in response to a rise in price.